 At every turn, global security is under threat.
 Today’s world needs multi-faceted individuals to develop and implement creative and effective policies that address complex challenges such as environmental vulnerability, public health crises, food and resource scarcity, regional conflict, cyber attacks and other natural and manmade causes of human insecurity.

 With a USC Master of Arts in Global Security Studies, you can be a professional on the frontline of improving international relations and achieving a global civil society.

-The USC M.A. in Global Security Studies (GSEC) is an innovative two-year program that prepares individuals for careers in public service, the private sector or the nongovernmental organization (NGO) arena.
+The USC M.A. in Global Security Studies (GSEC) is an innovative full-time two-year residential program that prepares individuals for careers in public service, the private sector or the nongovernmental organization (NGO) arena.

 Required courses and units: 9 courses | 40 total units

 Modality: residential/in-person, USC University Park campus, Los Angeles, CA, USA, and in internship locations around the world